Absorption and scattering by a temporally switched lossy layer: Going beyond the Rozanov bound: Abstract

 \section{Abstract}

-In this paper we study the electromagnetic scattering, absorption, and bounds for short time modulated pulses that impinge on a time-varying lossy layer that is sandwiched between vacuum and a perfect electric conductor.
-The electric characteristics of the layer, namely, the conductivity, permittivity, and permeability are assumed to change \emph{abruptly} in time.
-The analysis is carried out using the equivalent transmission line (TL) model of the actual electromagnetic system.
-Thus, it naturally take into account the effect of polarization (TE and TM) as well as the effect of the angle of incidence, by simply introducing the proper TL characteristics.
-After formulating the one-dimensional TL problem in the complex temporal frequency variable $s$, we apply the inverse Laplace transform to find the signals in time.
-Specifically, we show that the spectral Green’s function in the $s$ plane possesses no branch point singularities but exhibits only simple pole singularities, and thus we use this fact to substantially accelerate the calculation of the inverse Laplace transform.
-As an important application we demonstrate numerically that a time-varying absorbing layer that undergoes temporal switching of its \emph{conductance only} can absorb the power of a modulated, ultrawideband, as well as a quasi-monochromatic, pulsed wave \emph{beyond} what is dictated by the Rozanov bound when integrating over the \emph{whole} frequency spectrum.
+In this paper we study the electromagnetic scattering, absorption, and performance bounds for short time modulated pulses that impinge on a time-varying lossy layer that is sandwiched between vacuum and a perfect electric conductor.
+The electric characteristics of the layer, namely, the conductivity, permittivity, and permeability are assumed to change \emph{abruptly or gradually} in time.
+We demonstrate numerically that a time-varying absorbing layer that undergoes temporal switching of its \emph{permittivity and conductance} can absorb the power of a modulated, ultra-wideband, as well as a quasi-monochromatic, pulsed wave \emph{beyond} what is dictated by the time invariant Rozanov bound \emph{when integrating over the whole frequency spectrum}.
+We suggest and simulate a practical metamaterial realization that is constructed as a three-dimensional array of resistor loaded dipole.
+By switching only the dipole's load resistance, desired effective media properties are obtained.
+Furthermore, we show that Rozanov's bound can be bypassed with abrupt and a more practical gradual, soft, switching thus overcoming some possible causality issue in abrupt switching.